-The concept of life insurance at divorce is that a supporting spouse (i.e. someone who is or should be working and is not retired, and who has an obligation to pay alimony to the spouse and child support for the benefit of any children) must secure those obligations.
+The concept of life insurance at divorce is that a supporting spouse (i.e. someone who is or should be working and is not retired, and who has an obligation to pay alimony to the spouse or child support for the benefit of any children) must secure both his child support as well as his alimony obligations.

 The concept of requiring supporting divorced parents and ex-husbands to maintain a fair and reasonable amount of life insurance arose in response to the fact that some of the people who get divorced will not survive until their obligations to pay child support and alimony have been fully satisfied.

-Because other people are dependant upon these people, there needed to be some security system in place.
+Because other people are dependent upon these people, there needed to be some security system in place.

-And so, the concept of life insurance to secure both alimony and child support developed over the years; such that it is required now for alimony any time there is a marriage of any substantial duration, or even in a short relationship with a couple who has a child.
-There will almost always be a life insurance provision in the ultimate Court Order.
+And so, the concept of life insurance to secure both alimony and child support developed over the years; such that it is required now for alimony any time there is a marriage of any substantial duration, or even in a short relationship with an unmarried couple who has a child together.

 What is a fair amount of life insurance?

 That depends upon the facts of the particular case.

 Let me give 3 examples: